Our four hens now grace the henhouse and run with their presence:

 They have settled in well and are busy laying eggs.

 Kynren is a sensational first for this part of the world!
 2016 saw the first performance of what proved to be a spectacular evening event.
 It took place over a seven acre arena at Eleven Arches, Bishop Auckland and 100,000 visitors saw the show in its first year, performed by over 1000 volunteers who had been professionally trained.
-This year, 7,000 trees are being planted around the Kynren site.
+7,000 trees have been planted around the Kynren site.

-The show now happens annually.
-Visit the website for further details of the plans for 2019 - www.kynren.com
+The show takes place annually.
+Visit the website for further details of the plans for 2020 - www.kynren.com

 We attended Kynren in 2016 and it was every bit as good as we could have hoped.
 We cannot give away any of the numerous spectacles that went to make up the event, but they were quite remarkable.
 We visited again in 2018 and it proved to be even better.
 Any issues that some had with travel arrangements in previous years have now been resolved - the dedicated park and ride worked very smoothly.

-The 2019 season has opened to critical acclaim.
+The 2019 season again met with critical acclaim.
 This is not historical fact - it is pure spectacle with an historic twist.

 This year The Bowes Museum has a very varied series of exhibitions and during school holidays will run special creative fun days for children of different ages.
 Below is a list of current and forthcoming exhibitions - for further information look at the website, thebowesmuseum.org.uk